 Yet it is the Super Bell that steals the show, turning your character into a wall-climbing feline that can scurry up Goal Posts and scratch foes with the best of them.
 As with the Tanooki Suit in 3D Land the Cat Suit plays a pivotal role here, bypassing the expectations of being solely dashing toward the course’s end, it invites you to be more exploratory in approach – clambering around as you hunt out the Green Stars and Miiverse-supported Stamps that are scattered throughout each.

-It’s 3D World’s breadth of variety that accentuate the game’s consistent level of joy throughout, switching things up regularly to avoid undue repetition.
+It’s Super Mario 3D World’s breadth of variety that accentuate the game’s consistent level of joy throughout, switching things up regularly to avoid undue repetition.
 Stars are necessary for completion, so be prepared to return to courses if you haven’t gathered enough to unlock the boss stage at the world’s conclusion, but with so many different methods of play and hidden surprises this barely feels like a chore.

-Away from the standard courses, whose ingenuity rank among Nintendo’s best, 3D World is a game that keeps giving, additional content away from the beaten path providing a break from its otherwise intensive platforming.
+Away from the standard courses, whose ingenuity rank among Nintendo’s best, Super Mario 3D World is a game that keeps giving, additional content away from the beaten path providing a break from its otherwise intensive platforming.

 Captain Toad’s Adventure Courses are but one part of this, 3D levels in which you must collect five green stars within the time limit without enjoying the luxury of being able to jump.
 These are welcome diversions, which I hope Nintendo will see fit to one day develop into a fully-fledged Nintendo eShop title of its own.